freeport-labs/packer-xcpng/README.md

-# packer-curtin-xcpng
+# packer-xcpng

 ## About
 Packer script to build a qemu image of an XCP-NG Install.
-This isn't quite working yet and ultimately should be able to be deployed via curtin to support a BMC Deployment.
+This isn't quite working yet and ultimately should be able to support a BMC Deployment.

 ## Goals